shuvo009/Bulletproof-Node.js-Architecture/README.md

 ```
 ## Code overview
-* **DatbaseModel** All database model should inherit from `IBaseModel` to avoid re-implement common properties.
+* **DatbaseModel** - All database model should inherit from `IBaseModel` to avoid re-implement common properties.
-* **Repository Interface** We need to create Interface for each Repository and it should inherit from `IRepositoryBase`.
+* **Repository Interface** - We need to create Interface for each Repository and it should inherit from `IRepositoryBase`.
 So it will help us to avoid re-implement common functionality at each repository.
+* **Repository** - We need to create repository for each schema and it should implement it's own intreface and also inherit from `RepositoryBase`.
+So it will help us to avoid re-implement common functionality at each repository.
+* **Service Interface** -  We need to create Interface for each Service for our business domain and it should inherit from `IBaseService`.
+So it will help us to avoid re-implement common functionality at each service.
+* **Service** - We need to create service for each service and it should implement it's own intreface and also inherit from `BaseService`.
+So it will help us to avoid re-implement common functionality at each repository.
+Multiple repository can be inject in a service via constrator.
+* **apiRoute** - All route and controller should be inherit from `BaseController`.
+By inherit `BaseController`we will get basic CRUD operation automatically.
+* **config/ioc** - We have to register each Repository at `RepositoryRegister` and each service at `ServiceRegister` and also for controller at `routerRegister`